stonepros/stone/doc/radosgw/orphans.rst

 automatically, either immediately or through a process known as "garbage collection".
-Over the history of RGW, however, there may have been bugs that prevented these RADOS objects from being deleted, and these RADOS objects may be consuming space on the Ceph cluster without being of any use.
+Over the history of RGW, however, there may have been bugs that prevented these RADOS objects from being deleted, and these RADOS objects may be consuming space on the Stone cluster without being of any use.
 From the perspective of RGW, we call such RADOS objects "orphans".